 Record a video and take a picture at the same time

-Speaking of your phone’s camera, you can snap a photo while filming a video, too.
-All you have to do is press the shutter icon next to the video button.
+To snap a photo while filming a video, just press the shutter icon next to the video button.
 One warning, though: Because the photo is taken by the video camera’s sensors, it won’t turn out quite as high-quality as your other images.
-So if that is the kind of thing you care about, try these genius tricks to take a postcard-perfect picture on your smartphone.
+If that’s the kind of thing you care about, try these genius tricks to take a postcard-perfect picture on your smartphone.

 Take a photo when your storage is full

-That dreaded “Storage Full” notification always pops up at the most inconvenient times—like when you want to snap a photo of your sister’s graduation or best friend’s wedding.
+It’s never a convenient time for that dreaded “Storage Full” notification to pop up.
 Luckily, you can use the camera option in your Facebook or Twitter app, instead.
 By starting a new tweet or post, clicking the camera icon, and then snapping your photo, the resulting picture will be saved to your Camera Roll.
-Crisis averted!
-Even better, this easy iPhone trick will instantly get you more storage.
+Next, learn how to recover deleted photos from your iPhone.